 We have conducted simulations following the procedure described above.
 The abstract model is general in the sense that it can represent many situations depending on the values of the rewards.
-In this paper, we examine the communication system in the context that an individual finds a food source and utters the word for its meaning (the type of the food).
+In this article, we examine the communication system in the context that an individual finds a food source and utters the word for its meaning (the type of the food).
 We leave until later the case of alarm calls, though we see no reason why it should be different.

 The number of the population (N{pop}) was 64.
-If the number of the right listeners was not more than 4 in a conversation, all of the right listeners were considered to be successful and to obtain Rshare.
+If the number of the right listeners was not more than 4 in a conversation, all of the right listeners were considered to be successful and to obtain R{share} .
 Otherwise, 4 successful listeners were randomly selected from the right listeners, and the remaining right listeners were considered unsuccessful because of competition.
-The individual that found the food source and successful listeners shared the food source equally, that meant $R{send} = R{share} = R{food}$ / (n+1), where the amount of the food source was R{food} and the number of the successful listeners was n.
-Rfood was set to be an arbitrary constant, 20.
-The reward for the individuals that interpreted the uttered word correctly, but couldn't obtain the food source ($R{unshare}$), was -3.
-The reward for the individuals that misunderstood the uttered word (R{wrong}) was -2.
-The reward for the individuals which did not have the uttered word in their vocabulary tables (Rignorant), and the reward for the individuals which didn't join the conversation (P{out}) , were -1 and 0, respectively.
-The number of the individuals which joined the conversation was always 20 (N{rec} +1).
-Each generation had 500 conversations (Nconv).
-Each word was expressed by an integer I (0 <= I <= 99).
-In this paper, we have investigated the case that there is only one type of food source (the size of vocabulary table was one) for convenience of the analysis.
+The individual that found the food source and successful listeners shared the food source equally, that is, $R{\rm send} = R{\rm food}/(n+1)$, where the amount of the food source was $R{\rm food}$ and the number of the successful listeners was n. $R{\rm food}$ was set to be an arbitrary constant, 20.
+The reward for the individuals that interpreted the uttered word correctly but could not obtain the food source ($R{\rm unshare}$), was -3.
+The reward for the individuals that misunderstood the uttered word ($R{\rm wrong}$) was -2.
+The reward for the individuals that did not have the uttered word in their vocabulary tables ($R{\rm ignorant}$), and the reward for the individuals that did not join the conversation ($R{\rm out}$), were -1 and 0, respectively.
+The number of individuals that joined the conversation was always 20 ($N{\rm rec} + 1$).
+Each generation had 500 conversations ($N{\rm conv}$).
+Each word was expressed by an integer I ($0 \le I \le 99$).
+In this article, we investigate the case that there is only one type of food source (the size of the vocabulary table is 1) for convenience of analysis.

-Fig. 4 a)-d) show the evolutionary dynamics in vocabulary sharing where mutation rates (Pmut) are 0.01, 0.015, 0.04, and 0.1 respectively.
+Plate 1a-d shows the evolutionary dynamics in vocabulary sharing where mutation rates ($P{\rm mut}$) are 0.01, 0.015, 0.04, and 0.1, respectively.
 The horizontal axes represent the generations.
-The vertical axes represent the distribution of words corresponding to the meaning, and each same gray level means that an identical word is dispatched to the meaning.
+The vertical axes represent the distribution of words corresponding to meaning, and each same gray level means that an identical word is attached to the meaning.

-It has been shown overall, from these figures, that the lower the mutation rate becomes, the more individuals have the same word for the meaning.
-The states of how the meaning was typically shared among the population were classified into the following 4 classes (the threshold values are approximate numbers).
+Overall, as these figures show, the lower the mutation rate becomes, the more individuals there will be that have the same word for the meaning.
+The states of how the meaning was typically shared among the population were classified into the following four classes (the threshold values are approximate numbers).

-Class A (P{mut} is less than 0.015, Fig. 4a)):
+Class A (P{mut} is less than 0.015, Plate 1a):